tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 Besides further testing and debugging, there are a number of improvements that we are thinking of, such as, for example:
 - Overall GUI improvements
-- Richer GUI, e.g. with more options for database administrators, and better CodeLists management/settings
+- Richer GUI, e.g. with more options for database administrators, and better codelists management/settings
 - Support of ADEs (e.g. the Energy ADE, to start with)
 - Support for appearances (at least for X3D Materials, if possible)
 - Support for other geometry types other than (Multi)Polygons (e.g. multilines for Terrain Instersection Curves)